Wintu language: Stress

-In the primary stress the greater is the magnitude of the preceding juncture, the greater is the intensity of the stress.
+In the primary stress, the greater the magnitude of the preceding juncture, the greater the intensity of the stress.

 The secondary stress, on the other hand, occurs when a heavy syllable follows the prominent syllable and varies in intensity.

 The weakest stress occurs when a syllable is not stressed and follows immediately after a phonemic juncture.

 Ex.
 Extra heavy syllable: bóꞏs= house.

 Ex.
 Syllable with secondary stress: ní= I.

 Ex.
 Light Syllable: Liláꞏ=to accuse.